Trilarion/opensourcegames/entries/spacetrader_for_java.md

 - Code language: Java
 - Code license: GPL-2.0

-Java port of the Palm game Space Trader.
 This port is based upon the C# port at Space Trader for Windows.

 ## Building